seaCatKim/catherine-kim-website/content/blog/2023-03-05-blogdown-serve-site-error/index.md

 I set up my website about a year ago using Hugo and the Wowchemy Academic template.
 Overall, it has been a cool experience to put together your own website.
 Previously, I was paying for a Squarespace website and moving away from that was the motivating driver.
 It's been a journey trying to migrate old wordpress content and squarespace content into Hugo - maybe a different post.

 Recently, I've been getting the same error when trying to serve my Hugo site.
-This is the second error that appears on the Wowchemy [Troubleshooting](https://wowchemy.com/docs/hugo-tutorials/troubleshooting/) page, "Error: failed to resolve outpute format".
+This is the second error that appears on the Wowchemy [Troubleshooting](https://wowchemy.com/docs/hugo-tutorials/troubleshooting/) page, "Error: failed to resolve output format".
 The fix seems to be deleting the `hugo_cache` folder in your `temp` directory.
 Could be '%TMP% or %TMPDIR% depending on your operating system (OS) or version.
 My machine is on Windows 10 Pro and a quick google found that pressing the Windows + R keys and typing in %temp% did the trick.

 ![](Inkedhugo_cache.jpg)